Updated 17 March 2020

 Another middle finger to the Serbians is the Bill Clinton monument, standing tall on the boulevard that bears his name.
 The 11-foot tall statue waves proudly, holding documents engraved with the date that NATO started bombing Serbia.
 America is held in such high regard in Kosovo that there are Kosovars named Klinton and Hillari, a boulevard named after George W. Bush after he backed Kosovo’s declaration of independence in 2008, and a Wesley Clark driving school, named after the retired U.S. Army general who led NATO during the Kosovo war.

-If you’re in need of something a little more lighthearted, you’ll want to take a trip down Bulevardi Nënë Tereza, or Mother Theresa Boulevard.
+One of the most simple yet necessary things to do in Pristina is to take a trip down Bulevardi Nënë Tereza, or Mother Theresa Boulevard.
 This walking street is where Kosovars come together to walk their dogs, people-watch, drink coffee and gossip, especially in the early evening.
 Children run around playing, street vendors sell roasted chestnuts and groups of immaculately dressed teenagers strut their stuff.
 Whether it’s a shot of espresso or raki that you fancy, you’ll find it on Mother Theresa boulevard, the lively hub of Pristina Kosovo.